the-matrix/the-matrix.github.io/_posts/2015-06-18-using-functions-as-first-class-citizens.md

 This is a purely Human concern.

 Can we get round these limitations?
-Of course we can; Let us define another Class that we call descend from, another Trait we can `use`.
+Of course we can; Let us define another Class that we descend from, another Trait we can `use`.
 Let's not.